AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Features of EdgeRoutine.md

 ## Use ER

 The first private preview of ER was completed in September 2020.
 You cannot activate ER after the private preview is completed.
-If you have already activated ER, you can continue using ER free of charge.
+If you have activated ER, you can continue to use ER free of charge.
 The next private preview of ER is expected to begin in February 2021.

-After ER is activated, you can use the [EdgeRoutine CLI](/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md) to submit JavaScript code to CDN nodes where the JavaScript code will be automatically deployed.
+After ER is activated, you can use the [EdgeRoutine CLI](/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md) to submit JavaScript code to CDN nodes.
+Then the JavaScript code will be automatically deployed on the CDN nodes.

 **Note:** ER is free of charge in private preview.
 When you write JavaScript code, take note of the following rules:

 -   The code file must be smaller than 1 MB.
--   The CPU time for processing an individual request must be less than 50 milliseconds.
+-   The CPU time that is consumed to process an individual request must be less than 50 milliseconds.
 -   The response time for an individual request must be less than 120 seconds.
 -   The total amount of consumed memory on an individual CDN node must be less than 128 MB.